ResilientEcosystem/blog/_posts/2023-02-01-UsingPythonSDK.md

 Run the binary to start the service:
   > bazel-bin/sdk_client/crow_service_main example/kv_client_config.config sdk_client/server_config.config

-You will see this if success:
+You will see this if successful:
   ```
   (2022-12-19 06:12:02) [INFO    ] Crow/master server is running at http://0.0.0.0:18000 using 16 threads
   (2022-12-19 06:12:02) [INFO    ] Call `app.loglevel(crow::LogLevel::Warning)` to hide Info level logs